chinamike65/hugo-tuolesi/content/book6/book6en.md

 2. There is an understanding of the ministry of Taoism

-The Tao is the five Taos, and within the five Taos there are the five Taos of Shravaka and the five Taos of karmic perception.
+The Path is the five paths, and within the five paths there are the five paths of Shravaka and the five paths of karmic perception.

-On the basis of renunciation, the pursuit of Arhatship of Shravaka is the path of shravakaya; on the basis of renunciation, the pursuit of Arhatship of predestined enlightenment is the path of predestination.
+On the basis of renunciation, the pursuit of Arhatship of the Shravakas is the path of shravakaya; on the basis of renunciation, the pursuit of Arhatship of predestined enlightenment is the path of predestination.

 A hundred kalpas of blessings have been accumulated in the path of predestined enlightenment, so when he becomes an Arhat fruit of predestined enlightenment, he has a majestic appearance similar to that of Buddhas and Bodhisattvas.

 1. Some sects believe that the afflictions can be cut off only by the absence of the self, but at the same time they deny the hindrance of knowledge, and believe that only the hindrance of affliction is not the hindrance of knowledge.

 Also, the five Mahayana paths are not recognized.

 2. When Sakyamuni became a Buddha, he went through the path of accumulation, the path of joining, the path of seeing, the path of meditation, and the path no-more-learning of becoming a Buddha without cultivating the path.

-Some sects believe that when Buddha Shakyamuni accumulated the blessings of the three major kalpas of Asamji, the last four realms were enlightened in one day and one night.
+Some sects believe that when Buddha Shakyamuni accumulated the merit of the three major kalpas of Asamji, the last four realms were enlightened in one day and one night.
 This is very different from what other sects say. difference.

 This is a different view on the "Path".

 21

-3. Have some understanding of the fruit
+##### 3. Have some understanding of the fruit

-1. On the fruit, some schools have different views from other schools, especially nirvana.
+1. On the fruit, some schools have different views from other schools, especially regarding nirvana.
 Some schools agree with residual nirvana and non-residual nirvana, but deny non-resistance nirvana.

 2. Among the Buddha's four bodies, there are sects that deny the existence of Sambhogakaya and Self-nature.

-3. Among the 84,000 dharmas, some schools only recognize 80,000 dharmas and do not recognize 4,000 dharmas;
+3. Among the 84,000 dharmas, some schools only recognize 80,000 dharmas and do not recognize 4,000 dharmas.

 Some sects are divided into early, middle and late stages, and they are different in understanding.

-The sects before Nagarjuna belonged to the early and middle stages, the sects in the middle did not recognize Mahayana Buddhism, the sects after Nagarjuna belonged to the later sects, and the sects in the early and late stages both recognized Mahayana Buddhism.
+The sects before Nagarjuna belonged to the early and middle stages, the sects in the middle sage did not recognize Mahayana Buddhism, the sects after Nagarjuna belonged to the later sects, and the sects in the early and late stages both recognized Mahayana Buddhism.
 But if you don't practice Mahayana, this is the main situation of Buddhism.

 ##### Chapter 3 -